 - Primary KO moves: forward smash, up smash, and down smash.
 Forward smash is Charizard’s most reliable KO move – it grants it intangibility, meaning that it can’t take any damage or knockback while using it.
 Unfortunately, it suffers from high ending lag, so use this move with proper timing.
 Charizard’s up smash is a great aerial punish and strikes multiple times.
 Down smash is faster and has less ending lag, hits on both sides, and can even catch recovering opponents, but is much weaker in exchange.

-- Moves to avoid: Fire Fang.
+- Moves to avoid: neutral special.
 Fire Fang can be seen as a decent edge-guarding tool, but Charizard’s amiibo AI has a tendency to use this attack too often.
 It’s best to shelf this attack during your training.

-- Utilize Dragon Rush and Rock Smash in moderation.
+- Utilize Dragon Rush and down special sparingly.
 Dragon Rush is a powerful move, and aids in Charizard’s recovery – but it’s best if you limit your use of this move.
 Rock Smash might not seem like an important move on paper, but your Charizard amiibo may choose to use it during a vital situation – for example, its super armor allows it to interrupt Marth’s Dancing Blade.
 That being said, you don’t want your Charizard to overuse this attack, as there are better moves for it to focus on.

 Your Amiibo’s Match Experience

 Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
 Ideally, your amiibo will learn to play against all 58 fighters.
 Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
 You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.